-- Retain the individual health consequence standard (e.g., individual dose rate or incremental individual health risk) as the primary quantitative metric. - Retain the concepts of reasonable expectation and risk-informed decisionmaking as a recognition of the limitations of quantitative modeling of the far future. - Retain the concept of basing the characteristics of the reasonably maximally exposed individual on current practice in the vicinity of the disposal site, and retain regulatory specificity regarding characteristics of and future changes to the biosphere and certain aspects of the geologic environment. - Retain the requirements for the identification and screening of potentially relevant features, events, and processes. - Retain the human intrusion requirement, but revise it to make it generally applicable to all potential sites and repository design concepts.
+- Retain the individual health consequence standard (i.e., estimated mean annual dose to an individual) as the primary quantitative metric. - Retain the concepts of reasonable expectation and risk-informed decision-making as a recognition of the limitations of quantitative modeling of the far future. - Retain the concept of basing the characteristics of the reasonably maximally exposed individual on current practice in the vicinity of the disposal site, and retain regulatory specificity regarding characteristics of and future changes to the biosphere and certain aspects of the geologic environment. - Retain the requirements for the identification and screening of the comprehensive set of features, events, and processes that are potentially relevant to the long-term performance of the repository. - Retain the human intrusion requirement, but revise it to make it generally applicable to all potential sites and repository design concepts.

-In addition to general modifications needed to make the Yucca Mountain standards generic, we recommend the following changes:
+In addition to general modifications needed to make the Yucca Mountain standards generic, the ANS Committee recommends the following changes to the EPA generic standards:

-- Limit the regulatory time period for quantitative standards to 10,000 years. - Replace quantitative dose limits for the period beyond 10,000 years and before 1,000,000 years with a requirement to evaluate potentially relevant features, events, and processes to demonstrate that they are unlikely to result in substantially different behavior of the disposal system during that period. - Adopt requirements for the multiple barriers, consistent with the approaches taken in 40 CFR 191.14(d) and implemented by the NRC for Yucca Mountain in 10 CFR Part 63, to ensure defense in depth. - Adopt requirements for retrievability of the wastes as prescribed by the NWPA §122, currently included in 40 CFR 191.14(f) and implemented by the NRC for Yucca Mountain in 10 CFR Part 63. - Remove the concept of "period of geologic stability" from generic disposal standards while retaining an upper bound on the regulatory period of 1,000,000 years.
+- Limit the regulatory time period for quantitative standards to 10,000 years. - Replace the quantitative dose limits for the period beyond 10,000 years and before 1,000,000 years with a requirement to evaluate potentially relevant features, events, and processes to demonstrate that they are unlikely to result in substantially different behavior of the disposal system during that period. - Adopt requirements for the multiple barriers implemented by the NRC for Yucca Mountain in 10 CFR Part 63, to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC. - Adopt requirements for retrievability of the wastes as prescribed by the NWPA §122 and implemented by the NRC for Yucca Mountain in 10 CFR Part 63 to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC.